2025 update on $\varepsilon_K$ in the Standard Model with lattice QCD inputs: Results

-In Fig.~\ref{fig:epsK:cmp:ctu:rbc:indirect}, the results for $|\epsK|$ are presented in units of $1.0\times 10^{-3}$ as in Table \ref{tab:epsK:ctu:rbc:indirect}.
-From Fig.~\ref{fig:epsK:cmp:ctu:rbc:indirect} and Table \ref{tab:epsK:ctu:rbc:indirect}, we find that the theoretical expectation value of $|\epsK|^\text{SM}$ with lattice QCD inputs (with exclusive $\Vcb$ of FNAL/MILC-22) has $5.10\sigma$ tension with the experimental result $|\epsK|^\text{Exp}$, while there is no tension in the inclusive $\Vcb$ channel (heavy quark expansion based on the OPE and QCD sum rules).

 Here we use the results for exclusive $\Vcb$ from FNAL/MILC-22 as a representative sample intentionally, since it contains the most comprehensive analysis of the $\BtoDst$ decays at both zero recoil and non-zero recoil, and it incorporate experimental results from both BELLE and BABAR.
 Another reason is that it comes from a single decay channel of $\BtoDst$ and so the error estimation is relatively clean compared with other results such as FLAG-24, HFLAV-23, and HPQCD-23, because one does not need to worry about caveats due to the unwanted correlation between the semileptonic form factors from lattice QCD by sharing the same gauge configurations in common for the measurement.
 In Fig.~\ref{fig:depsK:sum:ctu:rbc:his} \subref{fig:depsK:ctu:rbc:his}, we plot the $\Delta\epsK \equiv |\epsK|^\text{Exp} - |\epsK|^\text{SM}$ in units of $\sigma$ (which is the total error of $\Delta\epsK$) as a function of the time.
 Here we use the same $|\epsK|^\text{SM}$ as in Fig.~\ref{fig:epsK:cmp:ctu:rbc:indirect} \subref{fig:epsK-ex:ctu:rbc:indirect}.
 We began to monitor $\Delta\epsK$ in 2012 when several lattice QCD results for $\BK$ obtained using different discretization methods for the light and strange quarks became consistent with one another within statistical uncertainty.
 In 2012, $\Delta\epsK$ was $2.5\sigma$, but now it is $5.1\sigma$.
 In order to understand the change of $\Delta\epsK/\sigma$ with respect to time, we perform an additional analysis on the average and error.
+In Fig.~\ref{fig:depsK:sum:ctu:rbc:his} \subref{fig:depsK+sigma:ctu:rbc:his}, we plot the average $\Delta\epsK$ and the error $\sigma_{\Delta\epsK}$ as a function of time.
+Here we find that the average of $\Delta\epsK$ has increased with some fluctuations by $\cong 49\%$ during the period of 2012--2024, and its error $\sigma_{\Delta\epsK}$ has decreased with some ripples by $\cong 27\%$ during the same period.
+These two effects interfere constructively to produce the $5.1\sigma$ tension in $\Delta\epsK$ in 2024.
+The decrease in $\sigma_{\Delta\epsK}$ with respect to time comes from significant progress in achieving higher precision on input parameters during this period (2023--2024).
+As time goes on, the lattice QCD calculations become more precise, and the experimental results also get more accurate, which constructively leads to the reduction in $\sigma_{\Delta\epsK}$.